Yugoslavia: World War II

-FPR Yugoslavia
+Federal People's Republic of Yugoslavia

-On 11 November 1945, elections were held with only the Communist-led People's Front appearing on the ballot, securing all 354 seats.
-On 29 November, while still in exile, King Peter II was deposed by Yugoslavia's Constituent Assembly, and the Federal People's Republic of Yugoslavia was declared.
-However, he refused to abdicate.
+On 11 November 1945, parliamentary elections were held with only the Communist-led People's Front appearing on the ballot, securing all 354 seats in the newly formed Constituent Assembly.
+On 29 November, the Constituent Assembly proclaimed the Federal People's Republic of Yugoslavia, thus abolishing monarchical rule.
+The elections were called by the regency council appointed by the King on 2 March 1945, though whether this represented an abdication is in dispute among historians.
 Marshal Tito was now in full control, and all opposition elements were eliminated.

-On 31 January 1946, the new constitution of the Federal People's Republic of Yugoslavia, modelled after the constitution of the Soviet Union, established six republics, an autonomous province, and an autonomous district that were part of Serbia.
+The 1946 Constitution of the Federal People's Republic of Yugoslavia, modelled after the Constitution of the Soviet Union, established six republics, an autonomous province, and an autonomous district that were a part of Serbia.
 The federal capital was Belgrade.
 The policy focused on a strong central government under the control of the Communist Party, and on recognition of the multiple nationalities.
 The flags of the republics used versions of the red flag or Slavic tricolor, with a red star in the centre or in the canton.

 Tito's regional goal was to expand south and take control of Albania and parts of Greece.
 In 1947, negotiations between Yugoslavia and Bulgaria led to the Bled agreement, which proposed to form a close relationship between the two Communist countries, and enable Yugoslavia to start a civil war in Greece and use Albania and Bulgaria as bases.
 Stalin vetoed this agreement and it was never realised.
 The break between Belgrade and Moscow was now imminent.

 Yugoslavia solved the national issue of nations and nationalities (national minorities) in a way that all nations and nationalities had the same rights.
 However, most of the German minority of Yugoslavia, most of whom had collaborated during the occupation and had been recruited to German forces, were expelled towards Germany or Austria.